 Contact a Houston Revocable Trust Attorney for Immediate Assistance

 The attorneys at McCulloch Miller, PLLC understand that trusts are a fundamental part of estate planning.
 Our Houston trust planning lawyers have over 50 years of combined experience handling these estate planning matters.
 In addition to Texas trust administration, our firm handles probate matters, special needs planning, public benefits planning, and Medicaid crisis planning.
 We provide clients peace of mind by creating comprehensive and legally binding estate plans.
-Contact our office at 713-936-9073 to schedule a free initial consultation with an attorney on our team.
+Contact our office at 713-936-9073 to schedule an initial consultation with an attorney on our team.